 Prepares the learner to expand knowledge and skills from previous courses in caring for clients across the lifespan with alterations in the immune, neuro-sensory, musculoskeletal, gastrointestinal, hepatobiliary, renal/urinary, and reproductive systems.
 The learner will also focus on management of care for clients with high-risk prenatal conditions, high-risk newborns, and the ill child.
 Synthesis and application of previously learned concepts will be evident in the management on clients with critical/life threatening situations.
 Lecture.
 Credits: 3.
-Prerequisite(s): 1054311100 Nsg Intermediate Clinical Practice (C or better).

 10-543-114-00 Nsg Management Professional Concepts Covers nursing management and professional issues related to the role of the RN.
 Emphasis is placed on preparing for the RN practice.
-Lecture.
-Credits: 2.
-Prerequisite(s): 1054311100 Nsg Intermediate Clinical Practice (C or better).
+Lecture, Credits: 2.